 2. An oft-overlooked form of IC misclassification exposure: unemployment claims

 The Florida Department of Revenue’s signature on the memorandum of understanding focuses attention on one type of IC misclassification exposure that many businesses tend to overlook – liability for state unemployment insurance taxes.
-As we have noted in prior blog posts, unemployment claims create more legal challenges to a company’s use of ICs than any other types of administrative or judicial claims.
-In our February 5, 2013 blog post entitled “Unemployment Benefit Claims and Independent Contractor Misclassification Liability: A Single Claim by One Worker Can Lead to Disastrous Results,” we outlined how “a single claim won by a misclassified employee for unemployment benefits can lead to the beginning of an array of IC misclassification claims dealing with the company’s other ICs – unless the company engages in best practices.”
+As I have noted in prior blog posts, unemployment claims create more legal challenges to a company’s use of ICs than any other types of administrative or judicial claims.
+In my February 5, 2013 blog post entitled “Unemployment Benefit Claims and Independent Contractor Misclassification Liability: A Single Claim by One Worker Can Lead to Disastrous Results,” I outlined how “a single claim won by a misclassified employee for unemployment benefits can lead to the beginning of an array of IC misclassification claims dealing with the company’s other ICs – unless the company engages in best practices.”

-An adverse unemployment determination can also be followed by class action claims for unpaid overtime or minimum wages and/or unpaid employee benefits, as shown by the infamous “Massachusetts Franchise Case” – one of the cases we covered in our February 3, 2013 blog post.
+An adverse unemployment determination can also be followed by class action claims for unpaid overtime or minimum wages and/or unpaid employee benefits, as shown by the infamous “Massachusetts Franchise Case” – one of the cases we covered in my February 3, 2013 blog post.
 That case began as a claim for unemployment benefits by a single janitorial worker who merely claimed he should be eligible for unemployment because he was misclassified as an IC, yet eventually spurred costly litigation lasting over five years against a cleaning company that required him and other custodians to sign franchise agreements.

 3. How to minimize IC misclassification liability

-Businesses that wish to minimize IC misclassification liability and legitimize their use of independent contractors can use IC Diagnostics™ to achieve such results.
+Businesses that wish to minimize IC misclassification liability and legitimize their use of independent contractors can use a process such as IC Diagnostics™ to achieve such results.
 This can start with an assessment of the company’s current level of IC compliance as measured on the IC Compliance Scale™.
 Depending on the level of IC compliance, alternatives to enhance compliance with IC laws may include restructuring, re-documentation, reclassification, or redistribution.

 Where restructuring is suitable, some businesses may need only a little while others may benefit from moderate to substantial restructuring to enhance the likelihood of a successful defense to an unemployment proceeding and other IC misclassification challenges.